88lex/sa-gen/README.md

 directory as long as the json file names do not overlap.

 **export ORGANIZATION_ID=123456789012**
-This is your ORGANIZATION_ID.
-It is the numeric ID, rather than your account/domain name To find it go to https://console.cloud.google.com/iam-admin/settings.
+This needs to be replace with your own ORGANIZATION_ID.
+It is the numeric ID, rather than your account/domain name.
+To find your own ORGANIZATION ID go to https://console.cloud.google.com/iam-admin/settings.
 Under Organization name you will see the numeric `OrganizationID`.
 Alternatively you can choose your organization by manually running `gcloud init` after installing the sdk.
-If you do this then you can leave it blank `ORGANIZATION_ID=""`
+If you do this then you can leave it blank ==> `ORGANIZATION_ID=""`

 **export GROUP_NAME=mygroup@mydomain.com**
 This is the name of the group that you will share your team drives or my drive folders with.